pschachte/wybe/WYBE.md

 ## <a name="generics"></a>Generic types

-Wybe supports *generic* types, sometimes called *parametric polymorphism*.
+Wybe supports *generic* types, a feature called *parametric polymorphism*.
 A generic type is one that takes other types as parameters, specified by following the type name with the desired parameters, separated by commas and enclosed in parentheses.
 For example, the elements of a list must all be the same type, but